joelzeal/udacity-appengine-game-project/README.md

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
-1. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
+2. Run the app with the devserver using dev_appserver.py DIR, and ensure it's running by visiting the API Explorer - by default localhost:8080/_ah/api/explorer.
-1. (Optional) Generate your client library(ies) with the endpoints tool.
+3. (Optional) Generate your client library(ies) with the endpoints tool.
  Deploy your application.

 ##Game Description:
 Guess the word is a simple guessing game.
 Each game begins with a random 'target' word from a list of random words, and provided maximum number of 'attempts'.
 'Guesses' are sent to the `make_move` endpoint which will reply with either: 'Your guess was right', 'Your guess was wrong', 'you win', or 'game over' (if the maximum number of attempts is reached).
+Each time a player makes a right guess the letter is inserted into the the word and the player continues to guess until he completes the word.
+If the player successfully completes the word, he wins the game and a 'won' flag is set to true in the score model for that game.
 Many different Guess the Word games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Each game can be retrieved or played by using the path parameter 'urlsafe_game_key'.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.